Dr. Holladay 3

 This course is an advanced survey covering African American poetry from the 18th century through the present.
 Students who have completed GENG 260 (Survey of African American Literature) will be especially well prepared for this course.

 Throughout the semester, we will consider style as well as content, and we will look at the strong current of activism that runs through African American poetry.
-Reading will include the Vintage Book of African American Poetry, critical essays, and at least one volume by an individual poet.
+Reading will include the Vintage Book of African American Poetry, several critical essays, and at least one volume by an individual poet.

 Back to Courses